SysKitTeam/docs-point/docs/faq/provisioning-content-structure.md

 description: This article outlines the most frequently asked questions about the content & structure section of Provisioning for Syskit Point.
 ---

-# Provisioning - Content & Structure FAQ
+# Provisioning - Content & Structure

 ## What emails are sent?